Security | Datadog

 Physical Security

-As a SaaS provider, Datadog production infrastructure is hosted in cloud service provider (CSP) environments.
-These CSPs manage physical and environmental security controls for Datadog production servers, including buildings, locks, and door keys.
+As a SaaS provider, Datadog production infrastructure is hosted in industry standard cloud service provider (CSP) environments.
+These CSPs manage the physical and environmental security controls for Datadog production servers, including buildings, locks, and door keys.

 Access Management

-Datadog grants access to assets and sensitive information on a need-to-know basis based on role.
-Access is controlled based on the principle of least privilege, meaning users have only the level of access required to perform their job functions.
-Additionally, we enforce multi-factor authentication, which includes strong passwords and a secondary factor.
+Datadog grants access on a need-to-know basis based on role.
+Access is controlled based on the principle of least privilege.
+Additionally, we require multi-factor authentication.
 Datadog third parties do not have direct access to production systems.

 Protection of Customer Data

-Data submitted to the Datadog service by authorized users is considered confidential.
+All data submitted to the Datadog service by authorized users is considered confidential.
 This data is protected in transit across public networks and encrypted at rest.
 Customer data is not authorized to exit the Datadog production service environment except in limited circumstances such as to support a customer request.
-Datadog also provides a Sensitive Data Scanner Customers can use to scrub PII and sensitive data sent to the Datadog application.
+Datadog also provides a Sensitive Data Scanner that Customers can use to sanitize data sent to the Datadog application.

-All data transmitted between Datadog and our users is protected using Transport Layer Security (TLS) and HTTP Strict Transport Security (HSTS).
+All data transmitted between Datadog and our users is protected using up to date Transport Layer Security (TLS) and HTTP Strict Transport Security (HSTS).
 If encrypted communication is interrupted, the Datadog application is inaccessible.

 Data Transfers